Which Is Better? A String Inverter or a Microinverter System?

 With an Enphase system, a small micro inverter is installed behind each panel and mounted onto the rail.
 The main benefit of this is that each panel outputs power independently from the rest of the array.
-It is technology that has completely revolutionised the solar industry.
+It is this technology that has completely revolutionised the solar industry.

 An independent study by CSIRO for Choice Magazine tested one panel from 15 of the most common solar panels available in Australia.
 During the test, they found that 12 out of the 15 panels performed under their claimed nominal power, some by as much as 10W.
-Because only one panel was used in the test, it was impossible to draw strong conclusions about certain brands, however, it certainly drew attention to the fact that there are some large inconsistencies between a manufacturer’s claimed nominal power and the real world output.
+Because only one panel was used in the test, it was impossible to draw strong conclusions about certain brands, however, it certainly drew attention to the fact that there are some large inconsistencies between a manufacturer’s claimed nominal power and the real-world output.
 For example, a 260W panel from one of the largest manufacturers in China scored a test result of 251W.
-This inconsistency highlights just how critical it is to have access to panel level monitoring (we will get to that).
+This inconsistency highlights just how critical it is to have access to panel-level monitoring (we will get to that).

 Solar panels work on light (not heat) and so the glass on the solar panels needs to be clean and free of debris for the panel to be at peak performance.
 Shade from trees is an immediate obstruction that obviously impacts output, but it is the build-up of dust, pollen and pollution over the course of a few months that will typically go unnoticed.
 This is critical because even if you monitor the output on your central inverter, how are you to know if one panel is underperforming?

-Heat is also one of the main factors that affects output from a solar panel, and typically the panels in the middle of the array get much hotter than the panels on the end of each row.
+Heat is also one of the main factors that affect output from a solar panel, and typically the panels in the middle of the array get much hotter than the panels on the end of each row.

 – In well-controlled experiments, PVEL found that Enphase systems operated with 1.7% greater efficiency than string systems

 – A DNV KEMA study found that mismatch due to degradation increases over time.
 Enphase systems operate with 1.45% greater efficiency over 20 years.